Scalable and Efficient Neural Speech Coding: A Hybrid Design: Introduction

 LPCNet \cite{valin2019lpcnet} focuses on efficient neural speech coding via a WaveRNN \cite{wavernn} decoder by leveraging the traditional linear predictive coding (LPC) techniques.
 The input of the LPCNet is formed by $20$ parameters ($18$ Bark scaled cepstral coefficients and $2$ additional parameters for the pitch information) for every $10$ millisecond frame.
 All these parameters are extracted from the non-trainable encoder, and vector-quantized with a fixed codebook.
 As discussed previously, since LPCNet functions as a vocoder, the decoded speech quality is not considered transparent \cite{valin2019real}.

-In this paper, we propose a novel neural waveform coding model, serving as a trainable acoustic processing unit with a lightweight design and scalable performance.
-In Sec. \ref{sec:neuralcodec}, we introduce our basic model: a compact neural waveform codec with only $0.35$ million parameters, much more lightweight than WaveNet, VQ-VAE and our previous neural codec \cite{zhen2019cascaded}.
-Based on this neural codec, we introduce two mechanisms to integrate speech production theory and residual coding techniques in Sec. \ref{sec:dsp}.
-First, benefited from the residual-excited linear prediction (RELP) \cite{un1975residual}, we conduct LPC and apply the neural waveform codec to the excitation signal, which is illustrated in Sec.\ref{sec:cq}.
-In this integration, a trainable soft-to-hard quantizer bridges the encoding of linear spectral pairs and the corresponding LPC residual, making the entire quantization and entropy coding modules trainable.
-Second, to scale up the performance for high bitrates, we propose cross-module residual learning (CMRL), a cascaded model architecture that adds up neural codecs for residual coding, sequentially (Sec.\ref{sec:cmrl}).
-As a result, the proposed neural speech coding systems have following characteristics: \begin{itemize} \item Scalability: Similar to LPCNet \cite{valin2019lpcnet}, the proposed scheme is compatible with conventional spectral envelope estimation techniques.
-However, ours operates at a much wider bitrate range with comparable or superior speech quality to standardized waveform codecs. \item Compactness: Having achieved the superior speech quality, the model is with a much lower complexity than WaveNet \cite{van2016wavenet} and VQ-VAE \cite{OordA2017vqvae} based codecs.
-Our decoder contains only $0.12$ million parameters which is $100$ times more compact than a WaveNet counterpart.
-The execution time to encode and decode a signal is only $42.44\%$ of its duration on a single-core CPU, which facilitates real-time communications. \item Trainability: Our method is with a trainable encoder as in VQ-VAE, which can be integrated into other DNNs for acoustic signal processing.
-Besides, it is not constrained to speech, and can be generalized to audio coding with minimal effort as shown in \cite{ZhenK2020spl}. \end{itemize} TABLE \ref{tab:codec_comp} highlights the comparison.
+\zhenk{In this paper, we propose a novel neural speech coding system, with a lightweight design and scalable performance.
+First, we design a generic neural waveform codec with only $0.35$ million parameters where $0.12$ million parameters belong to the decoder.
+Compared to our previous models in \cite{zhen2019cascaded}\cite{zhen2020efficient} where the decoder has $0.23$ million parameters, the current neural codec employs gated linear units to boost the gradient flow during model training and depthwise separable convolution to achieve further efficiency during decoding, as detailed in Sec. \ref{sec:neuralcodec}.} Based on this neural codec, our full system features two mechanisms to integrate speech production theory and residual coding techniques in Sec. \ref{sec:dsp}.
+Benefited from the residual-excited linear prediction (RELP) \cite{un1975residual}, we conduct LPC and apply the neural waveform codec to the excitation signal, which is illustrated in Sec.\ref{sec:cq}.
+In this integration, a trainable quantizer bridges the encoding of linear spectral pairs and the corresponding LPC residual, making the speech coding pipeline end-to-end trainable.
+We also enable residual coding among neural waveform codecs to scale up the performance for high bitrates (Sec.\ref{sec:cmrl}). \zhenk{In summary, the proposed system has following characteristics:} \begin{itemize} \item \textit{Scalability}: Similar to LPCNet \cite{valin2019lpcnet}, the proposed system is compatible with conventional spectral envelope estimation techniques.
+However, ours operates at a much wider bitrate range with comparable or superior speech quality to standardized waveform codecs. \item \textit{Compactness}: The neural waveform codec in our system is with a much lower complexity than WaveNet \cite{van2016wavenet} and VQ-VAE \cite{OordA2017vqvae} based codecs.
+Our decoder contains only $0.12$ million parameters which is $160\times$ more compact than a WaveNet counterpart. \zhenk{Our TensorFlow implementation's execution time to encode and decode a signal is only $42.44\%$ of its duration on a single-core CPU in the low-to-medium bitrates and 80.21\% in the high bitrate}, facilitating real-time communications. \item \textit{Trainability}: Our method is with a trainable encoder as in VQ-VAE, which can be integrated into other DNNs for acoustic signal processing.
+Besides, it is not constrained to speech, and can be generalized to audio coding with minimal effort as shown in \cite{zhenk2020nac}. \end{itemize} TABLE \ref{tab:codec_comp} highlights the comparison to the other existing neural speech codecs.